textileio/community/docs/hub/miner-index.md

 ## Miner profiles

-The API also has an endpoint to retrieve the latest stats and profile information for a single user.
+The API also has an endpoint to retrieve the latest stats and profile information for a single miner.
 Here is the request for the profile of the first miner in our results above.

 <a href="" id="profile-api" target="_blank"></a>